Hospitals in East Yorkshire will be activating business continuity plans in preparation for the next wave of industrial action by junior doctors.

-Plans are being put in place by Hull and East Yorkshire Hospitals NHS Trust to maintain business continuity as far as possible, and ensure the continued provision of safe and effective care to patients.
+Plans are being put in place by Hull University Teaching Hospitals NHS Trust to maintain business continuity as far as possible, and ensure the continued provision of safe and effective care to patients.
 Work has also been taking place to cancel and reschedule some outpatient appointments and routine surgical procedures.

-Kevin Phillips, Chief Medical Officer for Hull and East Yorkshire Hospitals NHS Trust says:
+Kevin Phillips, Chief Medical Officer for Hull University Teaching Hospitals NHS Trust says:

 “The industrial action being taken by junior doctors on 26th and 27th April will be different to that we have seen previously, insofar as they will provide no cover whatsoever between the hours of 8am and 5pm.

 “We recognise the junior doctors’ right to take industrial action and, as such, we have had to plan accordingly to minimise disruption as far as possible and to ensure the services we continue to provide are safe.